sincerely-manny/expo-tunnelkit/README.md

 npm run ios
 ```

+To debug VPN client you can set up a local VPN server using [this](https://openvpn.net/as-docs/docker.html#run-the-docker-container) guide.
+It's worth mentioning that by default the server uses tls-crypt-v2 which is **not supported** by the client.
+After starting up docker container go to admin panel and create a new profile **without tls-crypt-v2.**

 Fix all the buggs, add new features, create a pull request.
 Drink water, listen to your mom, and don't forget to go out and touch some grass from time to time.

+## Known issues

+- tls-crypt-v2 is not supported.
+If you're willing to implement it, it's recommended to start from [here](https://github.com/sincerely-manny/expo-tunnelkit/blob/main/vendor/tunnelkit/TunnelKit/Sources/Protocols/OpenVPN/ConfigurationParser.swift)